mavlink/MAVSDK-Python/README.md

 ### Install prerequisites

-First install the protoc plugin (`protoc-gen-dcsdk`):
+First install the protoc plugin (`protoc-gen-mavsdk`):

 ```
 cd proto/pb_plugins
 pip3 install -r requirements.txt
 ```

-You can check that the plugin was installed with `$ which protoc-gen-dcsdk`, as it should now be in the PATH.
+You can check that the plugin was installed with `$ which protoc-gen-mavsdk`, as it should now be in the PATH.

 Then go back to the root of the repo and install the dependencies of the SDK: